JDK-8340827 : JEP 522: G1 GC: Improve Throughput by Reducing Synchronization

 ---------------------

-We assume there is no need to provide additional end user control for the optimization threads beyond what is already provided by the VM.
-The end user may continue to opt to completely disable the optimization threads via `-XX:-G1UseConcRefinement` or limit their number via `-XX:G1ConcRefinementThreads=<number>`.
-These two options are assumed to continue to cover all necessary use cases not otherwise better handled by the internal heuristics.
+We assume there is no need to provide additional user control over the optimization threads beyond what is already provided.
+The user may continue to completely disable the optimization threads via `-XX:-G1UseConcRefinement` or limit their number via `-XX:G1ConcRefinementThreads=<number>`.
+We assume that these two options continue to cover all necessary use cases not otherwise better handled by internal heuristics.

 Comments